 - Power?
 Who is supplying the turning power?
 Normally the leader would be giving the leading impulse.
 However, you may notice that in some advanced molinetes that the follower is actually supplying the turning energy for the leader, who is doing fancy footwork in the center.
 This is only for more advanced dancers.

 Entering and exiting the Molinete / Giro

 Entering a molinete is simple because you can start with any of the follower's side, front or back steps.

 Exiting a molinete/giro is also easy, but it will be more difficult on the quick steps if a quick-quick-slow-slow timing is used.
-Specifically, don't try to stop the molinete/giro on the back-side steps.
-This can work, but it may be tricky, esp with a partner you're not familiar with.
-First, the follower often does the back-side steps more quickly than the front-side, so it's more difficult to lead a change of direction, etc. Second, the back step is often small (the theroretical ideal is equal sized steps but this is rarely practiced) so it's much harder to set up some moves (eg sacada or gancho) that involve placing a leg between her feet.
+Stopping a molinete/giro on the quick steps can work, but it may be tricky, esp with a partner you're not familiar with.
+Firstly because the follower often does the back-side steps more quickly than the front-side, so it's more difficult to lead a change of direction, etc. Secondly the back step is often small (the theroretical ideal is equal sized steps but this is rarely practiced) so it's much harder to set up some moves (eg sacada or gancho) that involve placing a leg between her feet.
 Here are four exits that I often use.

 - Turning front step into front ocho works well in both clockwise and counterclockwise molinetes/giros.
 You can use a parada after after the front ocho.
-This is very popular for good reasons.
+This is very popular.

 - Leader side step with counterclockwise front-side step.
-If the leader simply steps to the left side as the follower completes a front-side, this is exactly equivalent to position 2 in the basic eight.
-Do whatever you might do from position 2.
+If the leader simply steps to their left side as the follower completes a front-side, this is exactly equivalent to position 2 in the basic eight and it can be followed by whatever might normally do from there.

 - Walk out from counterclockwise front-side step.
 If the leader rotates the follower a quarter turn counterclockwise at the end of the front-side, it's simple to just walk to the cross as in the basic eight.